ironArray/Caterva2/SPECS.md

 - When a `list` command is issued, the client must send a request to the subscriber to list the datasets in the given root.
 The subscriber will reply with a list of datasets.

-- When a `url` command is issued, the client must send a request to the subscriber to get the URL of the REST API of the root.
-The subscriber will reply with the URL.
+- When a `url` command is issued, the client must show the URL from where the given dataset may be downloaded.

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the given dataset.
 The subscriber will reply with the [metadata](#metadata).
 See below for the [metadata](#metadata) format.